 But banks and financial institutions are able to use the laws to their advantage and in many cases they are able to seek a deficiency judgment even years after a house goes through foreclosure and is sold.
 If it is sold for $130‚000 less than the mortgage amount‚ it’s possible the homeowner could be on the hook for that amount.

 But bankruptcy‚ if the homeowner qualifies‚ will immediately halt the foreclosure process and can allow homeowners to stay in their houses.
 If people have few assets‚ but want to consolidate their debts‚ bankruptcy could be an option there‚ too.
-Los Angeles Bankruptcy Attorneys also help clients with loan modifications in California‚ which can sometimes be a step in the right direction.
+Woodland Hills Bankruptcy Attorneys also help clients with loan modifications in California‚ which can sometimes be a step in the right direction.

 Many of these options could help a family facing a touch financial situation‚ but when dealing with multi-billion dollar corporations‚ these situations shouldn’t be taken lightly or handled without sound legal advice.
 In order to ensure the best possible result in the handling of your house‚ contact a law firm with years of experience.

 Woodland Hills Bankruptcy Attorneys will provide a free consultation to help guide you in making a decision that works for you.
 In Encino‚ Glendale and Woodland Hills‚ just call.